howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

-- FE authn and authz hookup after login and session established
-- Intro, login redirect semantics if not authed
-- Error screens
-- Lots more FE testing manually, I'm afraid
-- Logout
-- Change usage docs and call authn deployed
+- FE only generation - state machine dealing
+- FE only generation - form state dealing

-- FE testing
+- FE testing with generation
 - FE user crud, not just sole admin account anymore (but every account admin account so far...)
-- More GH actions CI
+- GH test CI
 - Staring at credit allocation semantics both in docs and program.
 True conservations, along with property.
 Whack a profit thing out for real, refactor the competitiveness thing to budget utilization
 - Kick off forward passes every time we change anything
 - Model updates, what's necessary of BE